OwczarekGit/inputstream/README.md

 - Efficient - works great over ethernet and wifi
 - Low latency - you can even play osu!

-No need to replug USB cables, use dongles or constantly pair Bluetooth decvices.
+No need to replug USB cables, use dongles or constantly pair Bluetooth devices.
 Just pass them over the network.